DMV.ORG is a privately owned website that is not owned or operated by any government agency.

 • Operation Nighttime Concentrated Alcohol Patrol (NightCAP), aimed at preventing impaired driving and alcohol-related traffic deaths in Minnesota.

-• Saved by the Belt Program, which promotes wearing seatbelts, and the protection they provide.
+• Saved by the Belt Program, which promotes wearing seat belts, and the protection they provide.

 Minnesota also offers Driver Improvement and DWI Clinics among its training classes.

-Check Your Driver's License Status
+Check Your MN Driver's License Status

 Other Reasons for Suspension